nerkyzas157/Engineering-Team/README.md

 ---

 ## License
-This project is licensed under the (MIT License)[LICENSE] — feel free to use and adapt it for your own research automation workflows.
+This project is licensed under the [MIT License](LICENSE) — feel free to use and adapt it for your own research automation workflows.